ArturGoldman/TTS/README.md

 ```
 !python3 ./TTS/train.py -c ./TTS/hw_tts/config.json
 ```
 Note that after training you will have to pass trained model to test on your own.
 See `test.sh`.
+Training was performed using `config.json`, `config2.json`, `config3.json`.

 ## Results
 ~~ Under construction ~~